 Focused Workshop on Moffat's Magnetic Relaxation Problem

 Woltjer proposed magnetic helicity conservation as an explanation of the observation that various astrophysical plasmas tend to evolve toward a force-free state.
-Woltjer suggested the variational problem of minimizing total energy under the constraint that magnetic helicity is xed, and he computed formally that the minimizers are, indeed, force-free.
-Woltjer's problem can be seen as a lower bound to the more geometric variational problem proposed independently by Arnold and Moffatt: minimizing the total energy among those vectorelds which arise from push-forward under a volume-preserving diffeomorphism.
+Woltjer suggested the variational problem of minimizing total energy under the constraint that magnetic helicity is fixed, and he computed formally that the minimizers are, indeed, force-free.
+Woltjer's problem can be seen as a lower bound to the more geometric variational problem proposed independently by Arnold and Moffatt: minimizing the total energy among those vectorfields which arise from push-forward under a volume-preserving diffeomorphism.
 The purpose of this focussed workshop is to review the available recent literature and explore connections between the h-principle and magnetic relaxation.
-For instance: what minimal level of regularity of the vectorfield would suffice to obtain minimizers (inmizers) of the Arnold-Moffat problem?
+For instance: what minimal level of regularity of the vectorfield would suffice to obtain minimizers (infimizers) of the Arnold-Moffat problem?
 One particular example to look at is the question of what regularity is obtained in Zeldovich's neutron star?